StackStorm/st2/pants-plugins/README.md

 This plugin also wires up pants so that the `lint` goal runs additional api spec validation on `st2common/st2common/openapi.yaml` with something like `./pants lint st2common/st2common/openapi.yaml`.

+### `macros.py` macros

+[Macros](https://www.pantsbuild.org/docs/macros) are a pants feature that can reduce "boilerplate"/duplication in BUILD files.
+The functions defined in `macros.py` are available in all the BUILD files, and using them looks just like using the normal BUILD targets.

+For documentation about our macros, please refer to the function docstrings in the `macros.py` file.

 ### `pack_metadata` plugin